 - Over 20% of the State of Oklahoma is forested (about 10 million acres). - Over 90% of forested acreage in Oklahoma is privately owned.
-Small landowners comprise the largest group. - The Ouachita National Forest 300,000 acres provides recreational and wildlife benefits as well as timber products and jobs for hundreds of people. - Major insect and disease outbreaks have been infrequent within the forested areas of eastern Oklahoma. - While the southern pine beetle (SPB) occasionally causes problems, no activity was present in 1998.
-However, due to the stress created by drought and excessive heat in 1998, pine engraver beetle populations increased greatly on southern pines.
+Small landowners comprise the largest group. - The Ouachita National Forest 300,000 acres provides recreational and wildlife benefits as well as timber products and jobs for hundreds of people. - Major insect and disease outbreaks have been infrequent within the forested areas of eastern Oklahoma. - While the southern pine beetle (SPB) occasionally causes problems, only minor activity was present in 1998.
+However, due to the stress created by drought and excessive heat in 1998 1999, pine engraver beetle populations increased greatly on southern pines.
 Many single trees and multiple-tree spots occurred in McCurtain and Pushmataha counties.
-An estimated 22,000 trees were killed over a 1.7 million acre area, representing about 203,000 cubic feet of wood volume. - Weather (drought and excessive heat) severely impacted Oklahoma's forests and tree plantings in 1998.
+An estimated 22,000 trees were killed over a 1.7 million acre area, representing about 203,000 cubic feet of wood volume. - Weather (drought and excessive heat) severely impacted Oklahoma's forests and tree plantings in 1998 1999.
 Many trees showed silt and scorch symptoms as well as much defoliation.
-The extent of dieback and mortality will not be fully known until the 1999 growing season. - Gypsy moth trapping is routinely carried out in order to detect new infestations of this exotic pest.
-In 1997 only a single moth was caught in McCurtain County.
-Trapping in 1998 yielded no further catches.
+The extent of dieback and mortality will not be fully known until the 2000 growing season. - Gypsy moth trapping is routinely carried out in order to detect new infestations of this exotic pest.
+Trapping in 1999 yielded no catches.

-The Oklahoma Forestry Services and USDA Forest Service
+The Oklahoma Forestry Services and the USDA Forest Service